ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

-The performance of the fwDTI fitting techniques was first assessed for five different tissues’ diffusion tensor FA levels and for free water volume fraction contamination using multi-tensor simulations implemented  in Dipy.
-This simulation corresponds to the results reported in Figure 5 of the original article [@Hoy2014-lk].
+The performance of the fwDTI fitting techniques was first assessed for five different tissues’ diffusion tensor FA levels and for free water volume fraction contamination using multi-tensor models implemented in Dipy.
+This synthetic data was used to reproduce Figure 5 of the original article [@Hoy2014-lk].

-The acquisition parameters for this first simulation were based on the previously optimized parameter set reported by Hoy et al. (2014) which consist in a total of 70 signal measured for diffusion b-values of 500 and 1500 $s/mm^{2}$ (each along 32 different diffusion directions) and for six b-value=0 $s/mm^{2}$ .
+The acquisition parameters for this first simulation were based on the previously optimized parameter set reported by Hoy et al. (2014) which consist in a total of 70 signal measured for diffusion b-values of 500 and 1500 $s/mm^{2}$ (each along 32 different diffusion directions) and for six b-value=0 $s/mm^{2}$.
 These directions were sampled using a electrostatic potential energy algorithm insuring that these are evenly sampled on the surface of the sphere [@Jones1999] [@Jones2004], using the Dipy `disperse_charges` function.
 As in the original article, the ground truth of tissue's diffusion tensor had a constant diffusion trace of $2.4 \times 10^{-3} mm^{2}/s$.